vanducng/datafold-docs/docs/security.md

 # Security

-## Network Security & IP Whitelisting
+## IP Whitelisting

-As an additional security measure, your data warehouse may be restricting IP addresses with an allowlist.
-You may need to manually add Datafold's addresses in order to use our product.
+If access to your data warehouse is restricted to IP addresses on an allowlist, you will need to manually add Datafold's addresses in order to use our product.
+Otherwise, you will receive a connection error when setting up your data warehouse.

-### IP Whitelisting

-For SaaS (app.datafold.com) deployments, you can whitelist the following IP addresses of Datafold:
+For SaaS (app.datafold.com) deployments, whitelist the following IP addresses:

 * `23.23.71.47`
 * `35.166.223.86`